jamiegau/cinema-nmap-scripts/README.md

 Make sure you are root, or utilise the *sudo* command as follows.
 ```
-sudo nmap -sS -n --stats-every 5 -p 21,22,80,111,5000,10000 --script cinema-nmap-scripts/cinema-doly-player --script-args 'username=manager,password=password,getcerts=true' 10.0.0.1-200
+sudo nmap -sS -n --stats-every 5 -p 21,22,80,111,5000,10000 --script cinema-nmap-scripts/cinema-dolby-player --script-args 'username=manager,password=password,getcerts=true' 10.0.0.1-200
 ```
 Note, the script args are optional and need to be used if the default login credentials have been changed.
  - The `-sS` option indicates a SYN scan.
  - `-n` will disable DSN resolution/lookup.
 Likely not required under this use model.
- - `--stats-every 5` will have updates printed to screen every 5 seconds if the scan is taking a considerable time.
+ - `--stats-every 5` will have updates printed to the screen every 5 seconds if the scan is taking a considerable time.
  - `-p 21,22,80,111,5000,10000` indicates to ONLY SCAN the ports listed.
-This will stop it scanning many thousands of ports and only scan the ports needed to fingerprint the cinema devices.
-If scanning for many different types of devices at the same time, you must name all the ports these scripts need to fingerprint a device.
+This will stop it from scanning many thousands of ports and only scan the ports needed to fingerprint the cinema devices.
+If scanning for many different types of devices at the same time, you must name all the ports these scripts need to fingerprint the device you wish to detect.
- - `--script cinema-nmap-scripts/cinema-doly-player` tells the nmap scripting engine what script to run.
-You can give it wild cards, for example `cinema-nmap-scripts/cinema-*` would run all scripts availabe in the directory starting the 'cinema-'.
+ - `--script cinema-nmap-scripts/cinema-dolby-player` tells the nmap scripting engine what script to run.
+You can give it wild cards, for example, `cinema-nmap-scripts/`cinema-*` would run all scripts availabe in the directory starting the 'cinema-'.
  - `--script-args 'username=manager,password=password,getcerts=true'`  Arguments are option.
-In this case you can override the common login cridentials if they have been changed.
+In this case, you can override the common login credentials if they have been changed.
 You can also ask for it to pull out the public certificates for the device as part of the scan.
 By default Certs are not included.
  - `10.0.0.1-200` is the address range to scan.
 In this case, subnet 10.0.0.x and all devices on ip address 1 to 200 on that subnet.
 You can also list multiple numbers of IP addresses or ranges.

 ### Expected output
-NOTE, this is the exoected output.
-The CERTIFICATEs are not shown by default and must be turned on as a argument to the script.
+NOTE, this is the expected output.
+The CERTIFICATEs are not shown by default and must be turned on as an argument to the script.

 ```
 PORT      STATE SERVICE          REASON
 21/tcp    open  ftp              syn-ack ttl 61
 22/tcp    open  ssh              syn-ack ttl 61
 80/tcp    open  http             syn-ack ttl 61
 | cinema-dolby-player:
+|   classification: dci-player
+|   vendor: Dolby
+|   productName: NP-90MS02
+|   serialNumber: 340406
+|   version: 2.8.2-0, 4.6.1-0
 |   hostname: Marloo-c2-IMS2000-broken
 |   screenName: Marloo-C2
-|   productName: NP-90MS02
-|   serialNumber: 340406
 |   mainSoftwareVersion: 2.8.30-0
 |   mainFirmwareVersion: 4.6.10-0
 |   SoftwareInfo: